asadzulfahri/cookies-except-eu/README.md

 1. On the `Embed your widget` textarea, scroll down to the bottom
 1. Your should see your widget key on the `widgetPublicKey` line

+## See this script in action!
+- This script is implemented on my website: [Asad Zulfahri](https://asadzulfahri.com/)

+## Troubleshooting
+1. Confirm that you have cleared your browser cookies and cache
+1. Confirm that you have JavaScript enabled in your browser
+1. Make sure your computer system timezone is set correctly to your current location